 Symposia

 The African Legal Studies blog is a platform where human rights, environmental law as well as regional integration law research meets interdisciplinary perspectives, always emphasizing mutual exchange.
-Here you can explore our past symposia.
+Here you can explore our symposia.

 Symposium with Verfassungsblog: Unmasking the Intractable: Exploring Anti-Racism and the Law